andreasebner/open62541-interface/README.md

 With the solution of using a temporary install directory for the external project another problem arises.
 If an install prefix of `/usr` is used cmake creates different config files (e.g. `open62541Config.cmake`) as if another prefix is used.
 Also the library install directory is different resulting from using `GNUInstallDirs` to determine the library install directory.
-So to build a proper debian package using the  DebianBuildScripts the install prefix has to be `/usr` but `open62541` is build with a different install prefix here
+So to build a proper debian package using the  DebianBuildScripts the install prefix has to be `/usr` but `open62541` is build with a different install prefix.
 Finally, the checks that are used to determine the integrity of the build debian package fail or projects using the open62541-interface will not find the library.

-To solve the problem, the `open62541` project was build locally once using `/usr` install prefix.
-The resulting cmake config files were included into this project and are used/installed if the install directory of the open62541-interface project is set to `/usr`.
+To solve the problem, install step of the external project is modified to use set the environment variable `DESTDIR`, which points to the build directory.
-Technically we test if the library directory is not `lib`, because if `/usr` is used as install prefix the library directory returned by  `GNUInstallDirs` is e.g. `lib/x86_64-linux-gnu`.
+Like that the external project can use the same install prefix as the open62541-interface project, i.e. `/usr` in case of building a debian package.
-If a different install prefix is used the original cmake config files created by the external project step are installed.
+In the install step of the open62541-interface project a subset of the external project installation is copied from the binary directory to the install destination of the open62541-interface project.